Fighter jets intercepted a private plane in DC. Here’s what we know.

 NORAD Responds to an Unresponsive Aircraft over the National Capital Region pic.twitter.com/EX7r1B1Uum— 1st AF/America's AOC (@1stAF) June 4, 2023

 Per a NORAD spokesperson, it’s standard protocol to send fighter jets to intercept a plane if it flies into restricted airspace and is not responsive.
-As the Times reported, the Federal Aviation Administration attempted to contact the pilot of the Cessna prior to deploying the fighter jets, but did not receive a response.
+The Federal Aviation Administration attempted to contact the pilot of the Cessna prior to deploying the fighter jets, but did not receive a response.
+The F-16 pilots received no response either.

-The plane is owned by a Florida-based company called Encore Motors of Melbourne, and held four people, according to John Rumpel, the owner of the business.
-Rumpel told the Times that his daughter, 2-year-old granddaughter, and her nanny were aboard the flight and headed home after a visit.
-The FAA has said it will be conducting an investigation into the incident along with the National Transportation Safety Board.
+The FAA is conducting an investigation into the incident along with the National Transportation Safety Board.

 A Cessna Citation crashed into mountainous terrain near Montebello, VA around 3:30 PM ET on June 4.
 The aircraft took off from Elizabethton Municipal Airport in Elizabethton, TN and was bound for @LIMacArthur in New York.
 The FAA and @NTSB will investigate.— The FAA ✈️ (@FAANews) June 4, 2023